syntaxsurge/pack-trace/README.md

 ### Backend
 - Route Handlers (to be implemented) will live under `app/api/*` and use Supabase service role keys when required.
 - Supabase auth cookie middleware guards all private routes except `/`, `/login`, `/auth/*`, and `/verify`.
+- Hedera helpers in `lib/hedera` wrap the JavaScript SDK for client creation, topic management, message publishing, and Mirror Node reads.

 ### Distributed Ledger
 - Hedera Consensus Service topic IDs recorded on `batches.topic_id`.